carum98/skyanalytics/packages/frontend/readme.md

 # SkyAnalytics Frontend
-Frontend for SkyAnalytics, shows the statistics of the events and navigations.
+Frontend for SkyAnalytics, shows the statistics of the events and views.

 ## Environment Variables
 | Name | Description |